 There is also a short course on Introduction to Patient Safety are a number of health protection educational resources on blood bourne viruses, seasonal flu, immunisation and many more. see the health protection web page.
 There are a number of patient safety related face-to-face courses available - see patient safety web page.
 There are a number of resources including skills packs, podcasts and workshops available from the Clinical Skills Managed Education Network.

-The team have prepared a flyer (spring 2015) which details the extensive suite of training available in the prevention and control of infection.
+The HAI team have prepared a resource leaflet (spring 2015) which details the extensive suite of educational resources available in the prevention and control of infection.
 There is also a leaflet outlining the range of educational resources available to support antimicrobial prescribing and stewardship, available in pdf and word formats.